Retirement plan contributions for 2024 and 2025 can be seen below.

 For the Tax Cut and Jobs Act of 2018, the PENALTY for not having health insurance has been eliminated in 2019, but the MANDATE remains.
 You are still REQUIRED to have health insurance because the Affordable Care Act has not been repealed or replaced at this time, but you will not be charged a penalty for not having it and there is no longer a health insurance box to check on the federal return.
 However, if you or your dependents received health insurance from the marketplace and claimed the premium tax credit, you must file a tax return.
 Make sure that you include your 1095-A form with your tax documents so that we can report it on your return.

-Energy Credits for Your Home and Car - NEW for 2023 and Beyond!
+Energy Credits for Your Home and Car

 Taxpayers now have two Residential Energy Credits available: Energy Efficient Home Improvements (up to $3,200) and Residential Clean Energy Property Credits.
 The Clean Vehicle Credit (up to $7,500, based on certain requirements) is also available to taxpayers for both new and used electric vehicles.
 There are many rules and limitations surrounding these credits, so be prepared to provide receipts and other documents so we can be sure you are receiving the proper credits.